dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0101.md

 The basics established, I delve deeper into our topic, examining PHP’s more advanced object-oriented features.
 I also devote a chapter to the tools that PHP provides to help you work with objects and classes.It is not enough, however, to know how to declare a class, and to use it to instantiate an object.
 You must first choose the right participants for your system and decide the best ways for them to interact.
 These choices are much harder to describe and to learn than the bald facts about object tools and syntax.
 I finish Part 2 with an introduction to object-oriented design with PHP.

+### 2. Patterns

-PatternsA pattern describes a problem in software design and provides the kernel of a solution.「Solution」here does not mean the kind of cut-and-paste code that you might find in a cookbook (excellent though cookbooks are as resources for the programmer).
+A pattern describes a problem in software design and provides the kernel of a solution.「Solution」here does not mean the kind of cut-and-paste code that you might find in a cookbook (excellent though cookbooks are as resources for the programmer).
 Instead, a design pattern describes an approach that can be taken to solve a problem.
 A sample implementation may be given, but it is less important than the concept that it serves to illustrate.

 Part 3 begins by defining design patterns and describing their structure.
 I also look at some of the reasons behind their popularity.